manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ## Using this project

-The `manifold-delegation` dependency works with all build tooling, including Maven and Gradle.
+The `manifold-parts` dependency works with all build tooling, including Maven and Gradle.
 It fully supports Java versions 8 - 25.

 This project consists of two modules:
-* `manifold-delegation`
+* `manifold-parts`
-* `manifold-delegation-rt`
+* `manifold-parts-rt`

 For optimal performance and to work with Android and other JVM languages it is recommended to:
-* Add a dependency on `manifold-delegation-rt` (Gradle: "implementation", Maven: "compile")
+* Add a dependency on `manifold-parts-rt` (Gradle: "implementation", Maven: "compile")
-* Add `manifold-delegation` to the annotationProcessor path (Gradle: "annotationProcessor", Maven: "annotationProcessorPaths")
+* Add `manifold-parts` to the annotationProcessor path (Gradle: "annotationProcessor", Maven: "annotationProcessorPaths")

 ## Binaries